-Photos of famished lions in a zoo in Sudan circulated around the globe and immediately caught our attention.
-Due to a lack of financial resources, the animals have been left to starve.
-We want to help these animals as soon as possible.
+In January 2020, photos of famished lions in a zoo in Sudan circulated the globe and immediately caught our attention.
+Due to a lack of financial resources, the animals were left to starve.
+So we went there to help them.

-Our rescue team has arrived in the capital Khartoum, where the big cats and other animals are starving in the Al Qurashi Family Park.
-Sadly, one of the lionesses already died.
-The Sudanese authorities have granted the team, led by FOUR PAWS veterinarian Amir Khalil, permission to enter the country and provide the animals with urgently needed food and medical care.
+Our rescue team was in the capital Khartoum, where the big cats and other animals were starving in the Al Qurashi Family Park.
+The Sudanese authorities granted the team, led by FOUR PAWS veterinarian Dr. Amir Khalil, permission to enter the country and provide the animals with urgently needed food and medical care.

-The FOUR PAWS team consisting of international wildlife experts and veterinarians is evaluating the situation on-site, making sure the lions are properly diagnosed, treated and able to recover from their ordeal.
-The big cats are extremely malnourished, and we hope it’s not too late for them.
+The FOUR PAWS team consisting of international wildlife experts and veterinarians evaluated the situation on-site, making sure the lions are properly diagnosed, treated, and able to recover from their ordeal.
+The big cats were extremely malnourished and in dire need of help.

 “We were shocked by the pictures of the gaunt lions.
 It was clear to us that we had to act quickly because the animals would not last much longer.
 As soon as we are on site, we will provide the severely malnourished lions with proper food and medical care.
 The highest priority at the moment is to stabilise and improve the health condition of the animals, and determine long-term solutions for them.”

 -Dr. Amir Khalil, FOUR PAWS veterinarian and head of the emergency mission